HomeCampingHow To Make A Camping Tent From Scratch (DIY Tent)

 It’s time to get building!

-Whether you want to make a dome tent, a bell tent or a tunnel tent – it’s all doable.
-But, to start off with, I’m going to show you how to make a simple A-frame structure.
+Whether you want to make a dome tent, a bell tent, or a tunnel tent – it’s all doable.
+But I’ll focus on setting up a simple A-frame structure.

 Step 1: Tie Your Ridgeline

-Find 2 trees that are around 10 feet apart and tie a piece of paracord between them.
+Find two trees that are around 10 feet apart and tie a piece of paracord between them to be your ridgeline.

-How high up you should tie it depends on the length of your tarp.
-The tarp needs to be able to reach the ground on both sides, so make sure it isn’t too high, or you’ll have gaps.
+The length of your tarp determines how high up you should tie the cord.
+The tarp needs to be able to reach the ground on both sides, so make sure it isn’t too high or you’ll have gaps.

 Step 2: Lay Out Your Footprint

-Now, lay your first tarp out flat between the 2 trees, underneath the ridgeline.
+Now, lay your first tarp out flat between the two trees underneath the ridgeline.

 This will be the base of your DIY tent, otherwise known as the tent footprint or groundsheet.